Supporting Manilva’s Wine Growing Heritage

-Brian and Raquel visited the NILVA Wine vineyard in November to see for themselves the great work this local company are doing to save Manilva’s vineyards.
-Did you know that 70% of the vineyards in this area have disappeared in just 25 years and the surviving vineyards are in serious danger of disappearing?
+Brian and Raquel visited the NILVA Wine vineyard last November.
+They wanted to see the great work this local company does to save Manilva’s vineyards.
+Did you know that 70% of the vineyards in this area have vanished in just 25 years?
+The surviving vineyards now face serious danger of disappearing.
+Wine making plays a vital role on this part of the Costa del Sol.
+Growing vines also protects the land from development.
+We believe strong support matters.
+That is why we sponsored one of the 4,000 vines in their Viña del Peñoncillo vineyard.

 Anyone can sponsor a vine and support NILVA in their crusade to ensure the vineyards are not developed and the wine making heritage of Manilva is preserved.
 Leading Spanish Chef Martín Berasategui, owner of the three Michelin star restaurant Lasarte-Oria has sponsored a vine, as has Chef and Food Writer David de Jorge.
 Find out more about sponsoring a vine on their website.

-Not only are the team from NILVA trying to save the vines, they are also educating people about wine and have a wine museum in the village, next to the Fire Station.
 You can visit the museum to find out all about it and there are guided tours of the museum and wine tastings in the surrounding vineyards, which we would highly recommend.

 The team behind NILVA wine is so passionate about the wine making heritage in Manilva, and the potential of the area as a producer of fine wines, that they now produce two dry Manilva wines, a regular version and an organic version.
 They describe the wine as dry, modern and unique with fruity and aromatic notes and a fresh taste with a slight salty note due to the proximity to the sea.

-The man behind this impressive project is Argimiro Martínez Moreno, who comes from a family of wine producers in Albacete.
-Starting as an engineer, he discovered Manilva and its vineyards in 2011 and loved the beautiful countryside and village.
 He created NILVA ENOTURISMO in 2014 to produce fine wines from Manilva, establish experiences around wine and promote the area as a destination for wine tourism.
 He’s taken these wonderful wines to wine and food festivals around the country, where they elicit an excellent response.
-The organic wine was placed in the top 10 in the Best Wines of Spain Awards, the white won the best white wine in the Taste of Malaga event and they were named the best wine from the Sierras de Malaga in 2021.

 They are also now part of the Wine Route of Ronda and Malaga, bringing more people to this area to enjoy the wine, food and beautiful surroundings, and were awarded an international sustainable tourism award in 2019 for their work.